Current Affairs-Topics

 • As a result, fossil fuel-based power generation fell by 29 terawatt-hours, even though overall electricity demand rose.

-This clearly shows the impact of renewable energy on India’s CO₂ emissions is becoming more significant every year.
+This clearly shows that the impact of renewable energy on India’s CO₂ emissions is becoming more significant every year.

 2. Reduced Electricity Demand